Two people standing side-by-side

 It is also important to note that projection can occur in both positive and negative ways.
 While projection is often associated with negative emotions and beliefs, individuals may also project positive qualities onto others, such as seeing their partner as more capable or successful than they actually are.
 However, even positive projection can create unrealistic expectations and put pressure on the other person to live up to an idealized image.

-See also How to Install an Outdoor Tv Mount
+See also How to Minimize Damage Tv Mount

 The early signs of projection in a relationship